 - Fruit juice

-- Fresh coffee, tea, or hot chocolate
+- Fresh coffee, a selection of teas, or hot chocolate

 Main dishes to follow can include: